MordorISWS23/antonomasia/README.md

 Generate an antonomasia with `python antonomasia.py -a Q22686 --emb transe_wikidata5m.pkl`.
 Replace `Q22686` with the wikidata entity and `transe_wikidata5m.pkl` with the actual embedding.
+You can add the `--funny-first` parameter to enable magnitude sort.